yugabyte/yugabyte-db/docs/content/develop/realworld-apps/iot-spark-kafka.md

 - Data Store - YugaByte
 - Data Producer - Test program writing into Kafka
 - Data Processor - Spark reading from Kafka
-- Data Dashboard - Sprint Boot app using web sockets, jQuery and bootstrap
+- Data Dashboard - Spring Boot app using web sockets, jQuery and bootstrap

 We will look at each of these components in detail.
 Below is an architecture diagram showing how these components fit together.